Salisbury University Nike Tennis Camp Salisbury, Maryland

 A native of Owings, Md, Halfpap graduated from SU in 1997 with a bachelor's degree.
 He earned his master's in education from Azusa Pacific (Calif.)
 University in 1999.

-Jamie Engles begins his first season as the head coach of the Johns Hopkins men's tennis team after spending a year as an assistant coach with the Blue Jays.Read Full Bio
+Jamie Engles begins his second season as the head coach of the Johns Hopkins men's tennis team after spending a year as an assistant coach with the Blue Jays.Read Full Bio

 In his first season at Homewood, he helped the team to win its fifth consecutive Centennial Conference title and a trip to the NCAA Sweet 16.